XRPLF/clio/CONTRIBUTING.md

 To contribute, please:
 1. Fork the repository under your own user.
-2. Create a new branch on which to write your changes.
+2. Create a new branch on which to commit/push your changes.
 3. Write and test your code.
 4. Ensure that your code compiles with the provided build engine and update the provided build engine as part of your PR where needed and where appropriate.
 5. Where applicable, write test cases for your code and include those in `unittests`.
 6. Ensure your code passes automated checks (e.g. clang-format)
-7. Squash your commits (i.e. rebase) into as few commits as is reasonable to describe your changes at a high level (typically a single commit for a small change.).
+7. Squash your commits (i.e. rebase) into as few commits as is reasonable to describe your changes at a high level (typically a single commit for a small change).
 See below for more details.
 8. Open a PR to the main repository onto the _develop_ branch, and follow the provided template.

-> **Note:** Please make sure you read the [Style guide](#style-guide).
+> **Note:** Please read the [Style guide](#style-guide).

 ## Install git hooks
-Please make sure to run the following command in order to use git hooks that are helpful for `clio` development.
+Please run the following command in order to use git hooks that are helpful for `clio` development.

 ``` bash
 git config --local core.hooksPath .githooks